+The nominal pile bearing resistance shall be determined using the pile driving analyzer and the Case Pile Wave Analysis Program (CAPWAP) in accordance with the following section, Dynamic Monitoring of Pile Driving.
 The WEAP bearing graph listed below under deliverables shall be used to determine the bearing resistances that are recorded on the pile driving report (attach a copy of the bearing graph to the report).
-For informational and comparison purposes, the bearing resistances of piles other than prestressed concrete piles shall also be computed using the MnDOT formula and recorded on the report.
+For informational and comparison purposes, the bearing resistances shall also be computed using the Mn/DOT formula and recorded on the report.